 - monitor the funding risks and review UBSL's large exposures, liquidity limits and general compliance with the FSA's, or other regulatory bodies, financial regulatory requirements as relevant to UBSL; - review market developments and any major changes in UBSL's risk profile, including significant risk events and reputational and compliance issues; - review or note proposals for new business activities pursuant to new business approval procedures; and - consider any other matters which the EMEA RC considers necessary or desirable relating to UBSL's risk or internal control environment or prudent financial management as well as senior UBS-IB EMEA regional business and logistics and control function representatives.

-The Committee membership includes UBSL directors holding executive offices of UBSL:
+The Committee membership includes the following UBSL functions:

 - Chief Operating Officer

 - Chief Risk Officer

 - Finance Director

 The EMEA RC reports to the UBSL Board in respect of UBSL matters.